 TONO Group is taking note of successes like these in Philadelphia and cities across the country.
 There is a proven connection between creating temporary urban destinations and reaping lasting community rewards.

 That’s why, in partnership with Voodoo Brewery and Prince Street Park, TONO Group converted an old shipping container into a pop-up bar in May of 2018.
 The bar joined TACOS Lancaster (which operates out of an Airstream trailer) at 118 N. Prince Street in downtown Lancaster.

 In another fantastic showcase of tactical urbanism, owners of the lot at 118 N. Prince, Kyle Sollenberger and Crystal Weaver, converted their empty concrete slab into a pop-up park in 2015.
-With the addition of Voodoo and other vendors, the area is a thriving beer garden, generating social capital every day from noon to 8:00 pm.
+With the addition of Voodoo and other vendors, the area has functioned as a thriving beer garden, generating social capital throughout the year.

 Our plan is to continue to make positive impacts (however small) in Lancaster and beyond.
 Even an old shipping container could pave the way for much greater things to come.